-Solar power are becoming an increasingly attractive addition for homeowners and businesses seeking to retrofit their property in a way that will cut their energy bills, and help them to reduce their carbon footprint.
+Solar panels are becoming an increasingly attractive option for homeowners and businesses seeking to retrofit their property in a way that will cut their energy bills, while also helping them reduce their carbon footprint.

 Solar PV System Components